nwrenger/portfolio/README.md

 # portfolio

 My current portfolio made with Svelte and Skeleton.
-It can do a **a lot of sutff**.
+It can do a **a lot of stuff**.